 Ok so I guess you could use beef but I literally never buy that.
 There is SO much more meat on pork and it gets tender like nobody’s business.
 But as always go with what you love.

 - When you get home you’ll immediately smell the goodness!!

-- Just turn your crockpot off, and carefully place the racks of ribs on a cookie sheet (use tongs and grip as many as possible at a time because they will immediately fall apart as you move them…..yummmmm).
+- Use tongs and grip as many as possible at a time because they will immediately fall apart as you move them…..yummmmm.

 Enjoy!!
-I threw the bag of green beans in the microwave as our veggie (totally the way to go as they have already snipped the ends off and prepared them….all you do is pop them in and cook for 4 minutes) and you can top the ribs off with BBQ sauce if you want.
+I threw the bag of green beans in the microwave as our veggie (totally the way to go as they have already snipped the ends off and prepared them.
+All you do is pop them in and cook for 4 minutes.
+You can top the ribs off with BBQ sauce if you want.

 - Rack of ribs – we prefer pork

 - What are the different types of ribs?

 - Baby back pork ribs don’t have as much meat to me